Reviews You Can Rely On

 Our Verdict

 The Meta Quest 3 is a standalone VR model with improved design, better comfort, and more precise tracking and performance.
-After testing and comparing this headset to the Qest 2, we found that it features significant upgrades to its previous incarnation that are worth the extra expense.
+After testing and comparing this headset to the Quest 2, we found that it features significant upgrades to its previous incarnation that are worth the extra expense.
 With access to an extensive library of games and experiences, a relatively painless setup process, and the ability to tether to a PC if desired, the Quest 3 offers tremendous value.
 Though its visuals are great, there is still a somewhat discernible screen door effect but if you prioritize gaming and versatility over flawless graphics, this is a great choice.
 If gaming is less of a motivator and you would prefer a headset that's better geared for watching movies or working in apps, this might not be the best option for you.
-See how it compares and learn more about other good models by checking out our analysis of the best VR headsets.
+See how it compares and learn more about other good models by checking out our analysis of top VR headsets.

 REASONS TO BUY